solomonenanaw/sorting_algorithms/README.md

 2. Selection sort

 Write a function that sorts an array of integers in ascending order using the Selection sort algorithm

+3. Quick sort

+Write a function that sorts an array of integers in ascending order using the Quick sort algorithm